Mahnoor (stage actress)

 Mahnoor is a Pakistani stage actress and dancer.
-She also appeared in some films and dramas.
+She has also appeared in some films and dramas.
 She married a businessman.

 Career

-She started her acting career with the PTV's drama, Mausam.
+She started her acting career with the PTV drama Mausam.
 Then she acted in the Al-Falah Theatre for almost a year.
 She also performed in the Tamaseel Theatre, Shalimar Theatre, Mehfil Theatre, Alhamra Arts Council, and other theatres of Punjab.

-Her notable appearances in films include, Sher Dil (2012), Halla Gulla (2015), Geo Sar Utha Kay (2017), and Junoon-e-Ishq (2019), and in television include, Mausam, Mammy, Afsar Bekar-e-Khas and Hum Sub Umeed Se Hain.
+Her notable appearances in films include Sher Dil (2012), Halla Gulla (2015), Geo Sar Utha Kay (2017), and Junoon-e-Ishq (2019), and in television include, Mausam, Mammy, Afsar Bekar-e-Khas and Hum Sub Umeed Se Hain.